ON-THE-JOB: REPAIRING A WATER LEAK

 Step 6: Removing The Broken Pipe

 Leak Locators clears out dirt and debris so there is room to work around the exposed pipe.
 Leak Locators removes the broken section from the rest of the plumbing line.

 Step 7: Replacing The Pipe

 Leak Locators replaces the area of pipe that was broken and measures and cuts the desired amount of replacement pipe.
-That pipe is secured into the section of plumbing that was removed.
+Also, that pipe is secured into the section of plumbing that was removed.

 Step 8: Retesting The Pipe

 Leak Locators pressurizes the line to determine that the repair has stopped the leak.
-In the event of a secondary break in the line Leak Locators begins the leak detection process over to determine the position of that leak.
+Also, in the event of a secondary break in the line Leak Locators begins the leak detection process over to determine the position of that leak.

 Step 9: Reconnecting The Equipment Pad